userMoro/schip/README.md

 With schip you will be able see which prerequisites are needed, which prerequisites are satisfied and finally set up and install everything you need easily.

 # How to use
-if you haven't cloned connectedhomeip repo yet, clone the 'full' branch.
+To use schip funtionalities you need to run ./schip.sh [] inside the 'setup' folder; use ./schip.sh -h to visualize all the disposable functionalities and command to execute.

-If you already did, clone the 'script branch and place connectedhomeip in the same folder as the schip folder.
+if you haven't cloned connectedhomeip repo yet, schip will guide you into that in the update operation.
-Clone the repository, enter the folder and command './schip.sh -h' to have all the instructions.
+If you already did, place connectedhomeip in the folder 'schip', near the folder 'setup'.